RSSchermer/entitytled/README.md

 val director = one(Movie.director)
 ```

-This calls the `one` function, which takes the relationship we described in
+This calls the `one` function, which takes the relationship we defined in the
-the companion object as an argument.
+companion object as an argument.
 If we have a specific movie instance, this
 field will represent the related director:

 ```scala